perforce/helix-authentication-service/README.md

 extension.
 As such, it will be necessary to direct all traffic to a single instance, only switching to a secondary instance when the first has failed.

-## Why Node and Passport?

-### Node.js

-Applications running on Node are sufficiently fast, especially compared to Python or Ruby.
-There are multiple OIDC and SAML libraries for Node to choose from.
-Deploying to a variety of systems is well supported.

-### Passport

-The [passport](http://www.passportjs.org) library is very popular and easy to use.
-There are [SAML](https://github.com/bergie/passport-saml) and [OIDC](https://github.com/panva/node-openid-client) modules, as well as many other authentication protocols.

 ## Coding Conventions

 With respect to the JavaScript code, the formatting follows